more-cars/rest-api/README.md

 * run `npm run minikube:undeploy:dev` to remove the whole application from the cluster
     * run `npm run minikube:deploy:dev` to start the application from scratch again (empty database, fresh pods, etc.)

-## Build application
+## Docker Images

-* run `npm run docker:build-image` to create a docker image for the application
+* run `npm run docker:build-image` to create a docker image of the application
-    * the resulting image can be used for local deployments or for a "real" release candidate for production
+    * it can be used for local deployments or as "real" release candidates for production
+* run `npm run docker:tag-image:dev` to tag the image as a development image
+* run `npm run docker:tag-image` to tag the image as a production image

 ## Run tests